cbeck88/visit_struct/README.md

 ## Compatibility

 **visit_struct** works with versions of gcc `>= 4.8.2` and versions of clang `>= 3.5`.
-It has been tested with MSVC 2015 and it works there also.
-The "intrusive" syntax seems to compile fastest in MSVC, based on experiments with the [msvc online compiler](http://webcompiler.cloudapp.net/), I have no idea why this might be however.
+It has been tested with MSVC 2015.
+The "intrusive" syntax works there, but there is a known problem with the basic (macro-based) version, caused by an MSVC preprocessor bug.
+I have attempted to work around the bug but have not succeeded yet.

 ## Licensing and Distribution